Ruturaj123/Flowchart-Detection/README.md

   #From Flowchart-Detection/
   python Object_detection_image.py        (#You can set any input image of your choice located in models/research/object_detection/images/test inside this script)
   ```
-* Coordinates of the bounding boxes will be stores in coordinates.json
+* Coordinates of the bounding boxes will be stored in coordinates.json

 **NOTE:** OpenCV is needed for displaying the image.
 It can be installed using `pip install opencv-python`